OpenBuildings/paypal/docs/configuration.md

 `Payment::$config` is a static variable which is merged with other configurations.
 It is useful for setting authentication credenetials or a default currency.

+Credentials consist of the following:

+ - `app_id`
+ - `username`
+ - `password`
+ - `signature`
+ - `email`

+Different PayPal APIs use different authentication mechanisms.
+Consult with the PayPal developer documentation which to use.

 Instance configuration
 ----------------------